What Can the Candela Vbeam Pulsed Dye Laser Treat?

 - Venous lakes – helps shrink this dark blue vascular “bubble” on the lip, face or ear.

 What Is Pulsed Dye Laser?

 The pulsed dye laser produces an intensive but gentle burst of laser light at a certain frequency that is absorbed by blood vessels and not by the skin.
 In this way, the laser does not damage the skin and only destroys the excess vessels underneath the skin, thus reducing the risk of scarring or need for surface healing.

 The laser delivers an intense but gentle burst of yellow light to your skin.
 The light is specifically absorbed by the blood vessels in the dermis.
 When the blood vessels are heated, they coagulate and are then reabsorbed by your body during the natural healing process.

 Is the Treatment Safe?

 Yes.
 In fact, pulsed dye laser treatment is so safe that is has been used successfully for the treatment of port wine stains in infants and young children.
 The top layer of your skin, the epidermis, is protected during your treatment by Candela’s unique dynamic cooling device, DCD™, which sprays a cooling mist onto your skin before each laser pulse, increasing your comfort.
-The Prima offers EverCool™ contact cooling which allows an effective treament of both vascular and pigmented lesions at the same time.

 - You’ll wear special safety goggles to protect your eyes from the laser light during treatment.